 RISE replaces our long-running Senior Thesis (from 1962 to 2011), retaining the best elements - such as student-center research projects that can lead to publications and direct interactions with faculty and their lab members - while expanding the program to allow a broader range of experiences.
 Additionally the expected student products have shifted from a written thesis to written manuscripts and posters, both of which are more commonly encountered in professional scientific settings.

 Students who are interested in conducting research in biology and/or starting their RISE (Research Intestive Senior Experience) project before the senior year can enroll in the Research Tutorial (BIOL-300) for 3 credits.
 These 3-credits will be applied to any of the majors sponsored by the Department of Biology; see the program description from each major but generally BIOL-300 is applied as major elective credit.
 Further research for credit can be taken by enrolling in BIOL-304; however, these credits will not count towards the major but instead will be applied towards the total credit count as college elective.
 Students who are obtaining a minor in Biology may also conduct Tutorial Research.

 In order to enroll in BIOL-300, you must identify a faculty member within the Department of Biology who will mentor your project.
 Typically faculty have research projects related to on-going research in their laboratories.
 If you identify someone in the Medical Center or off campus (such as the National Institutes of Health, Smithsonian, etc.), you will still need a departmental faculty member to co-mentor the project.
 Generally, the research project is discussed and planned out prior to the beginnning of the semester.
-Enrolling requires a permission of instructor form, found at the end of the BIOL-300 syllabus.
+Enrolling requires using an Add/Drop form with the faculty member's signature, and filling out a BIOL-300 syllabus to describe the project and to detail expectations.
 See your advisor, research mentor or any Biology faculty member for additional information.

 GUROP: Georgetown University Research Opportunities Program